 Going back to my story, at the time of my diagnosis I had Adrenal Fatigue from overtraining and SIBO (small intestinal bacterial overgrowth).
 This means that I had a hormonal imbalance and too many bacteria and toxins in my small intestines.

 I was injured all the time, had low vitamin D, insomnia, experiencing unexplained weight gain and my gut was a hot mess.

 It was so OBVIOUS that my liver wasn't functioning properly, so it's no wonder that my blood work, ultrasound, and MRI showed early signs of liver disease.

 I still have a long way to go as I recover from Leaky Gut Syndrome.
 I didn't get this way overnight, but I am moving in the right direction.
-And I know, without a shadow of a doubt, that cleansing regularly has been a key factor in my progress.

 I love running outdoors, connecting with like-minded people, and exploring the San Francisco Bay Area with my pup, Coco Pop.